edyuan/pix2pixHD-master/README.md

 # pix2pixHD
 ### [Project](https://tcwang0509.github.io/pix2pixHD/) | [Youtube](https://youtu.be/3AIpPlzM_qs) | [Paper](https://arxiv.org/pdf/1711.11585.pdf) <br>
-Edwin's version of Pix2pixHD with modifications to options and testing.
+Edwin's version of Pix2pixHD with modifications to options, testing, blurpool, and noise injection.

 Pytorch implementation of our method for high-resolution (e.g. 2048x1024) photorealistic image-to-image translation.
 It can be used for turning semantic label maps into photo-realistic images or synthesizing portraits from face label maps. <br><br>
 [High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs](https://tcwang0509.github.io/pix2pixHD/)